maikxchd/LOLDrivers/loldrivers.io/content/drivers/50cfaec9-55f8-49df-aa3e-b9ec3f4f4ff3.md

 ### Description

-mhyprot.sys is a vulnerable driver and more information will be added as found.
+mhyprot.sys is a driver associated with the anticheat software used by the gaming company miHoYo.
 - **UUID**: 50cfaec9-55f8-49df-aa3e-b9ec3f4f4ff3
 - **Created**: 2023-01-09
 - **Author**: Michael Haag